AplaProject/apla-docs-en/introduction/api2.rst

 Query

 * *name* - name of the contract to call, if the contract is called from another ecosystem, then the full name with ecosystem ID should be specified (*@1MainContract*),
-* *[token_ecosystem]* - the identifier of the ecosystem, which currency will be used to pay for the contract, can be specified for non-activated contracts.
+* *[token_ecosystem]* - the identifier of the ecosystem, which currency will be used to pay for the contract, can be specified for not tied contracts.
 In this case the account and the public key in the *token_ecosystem* and the current ecosystem should be the same,
 * *[max_sum]* - the maximum amount, which can be spent on the execution of the contract, can be specified when calling contracts not tied to the account,
 * *[payover]* - for contracts not tied to the account, an extra payment for urgency can be specified – this will be the extra added to the fuel_rate when calculating the payment,
 * parameters, required for this contract,